thenativeweb/eventsourcingdb-client-rust/README.md

 #### Reading in Anti-Chronological Order

 By default, events are read in chronological order.
-To read in anti-chronological order, provide the `order` option and set it using the `Antichronological` Ordering:
+To read in anti-chronological order, provide the `order` option and set it using the `Antichronological` ordering:

 ```rust
 let result = client